 - Install a tile or stone apron around bathtubs and by showers.
 This limits the amount of standing water that could be present on the bamboo flooring.

-- Dry the apron in front of the shower and tub after every use with a towel or water scraper to limit the amount of moisture left in the room.
+- Dry the apron in front of the shower and tub after every use with a towel or water scraper to limit moisture left in the room.
 You should also thoroughly dry the rest of the floor.

 - Install a ventilator in the bathroom and keep the window open regularly.
-Note that this is not enough to guarantee your floors will not be affected by moisture and humidity but it may help to slow the damage.
+Note that this is not enough to guarantee your floors will not be affected by moisture and humidity, but it may slow the damage.

 - Regularly inspect the flooring for signs of damage.
 Seek immediate remedial action if you notice any issues with the floor.
 This may include adding another protective layer on top of the floor or replacing a piece of bamboo that’s become damaged.